 This summary highlights certain information contained elsewhere in this Proxy Statement.
 This summary does not contain all of the information that you may wish to consider prior to voting.
-Please review the entire Proxy Statement and our Transition Report on Form 10-KT for the nine-month transition period ended December 31, 2022 ("Transition Year Ended 2022") for more detailed information.
+Please review the entire Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2023 for more detailed information.

-2023 Annual Meeting of Stockholders (the "Meeting")
+2024 Annual Meeting of Stockholders (the "Meeting")